MapBBCode/mapbbcode/FAQ.md

 The drawback is that uploaded maps cannot be edited from a library, and editing link should be bookmarked.
 Of course, if the author has lost the link, he can fork the map and replace the old code with the new one.

+**External maps are not loaded in Internet Explorer**

+Open "Internet Options", select "Security" tab, click "Custom level..." button and find "Access data sources across domains" in "Miscellaneous" section.
+Set it to "Enable" and refresh the page.
+This setting is off by default, and I do not know a way to circumvent it.
+Maybe [XDomainRequest](http://blogs.msdn.com/b/ieinternals/archive/2010/05/13/xdomainrequest-restrictions-limitations-and-workarounds.aspx)?
+Please submit a pull request to `MapBBCodeUI.Share.js`, if you know how to solve this problem.

 **Why some dimensions are grayed out in a configuration panel?**

 The button below "View/Edit" switcher control how the map will appear on forum/blog pages.
 Its settings make some values irrelevant.
 For example, when the editor is configured to be shown as an inline panel, editor window dimensions are not used, which is visualized with grayed-out values.